June, 2018 - Fire and Ice Quilt Challenge Winners:

 • be started after the announcement of the challenge

-• have a perimeter of no more than 144 inches
+• have a perimeter of less than 144 inches

 • be finished (quilted and bound)